PolyhedronStudio/Polyhedron-Engine/README.md

 ## Polyhedron - A Q2RTX Fork
-A fork of the famous Q2RTX project by NVidia that strives to improve all of its other factors of what was once upon a time called Quake 2.
+A fork of the famous Q2RTX project by NVIDIA™ that strives to improve all of its other factors of what was once upon a time called Quake 2.
 The goal?
 Upgrading it bit by bit, in order to make it a more modern and modable engine than the original was before.
 It's nearly 2022, while the original was written in 1997.
 Such a nice and great renderer deserves a better and more improved game back-end.

 ### What does it have so far?
 - The code is now converted to compile using a C++(20) compiler instead of a C compiler.